shervinzadsoroor/online-exam/README.md

-this is a web application for online exam(version 1.0.0, march 2020)
+this is a web application for online exam(version 1.0.0, march 2020) it is built by maven and spring boot and the security is enabled with spring security

 there are three roles in this app: MANAGER, INSTRUCTOR, COLLEGIAN.